Kate Carter - Chief Executive Officer

 She relocated from Bedfordshire to Dorset in the Summer of 2001.
 Her first teaching role was in a small school in Christchurch, after completing a successful NQT year there, she moved to what was then Canford Heath Middle School.
 Lucy soon became a part of the senior leadership team and helped to take the school from RI to Good.
 In 2015 TEACH Poole was created, which joined up the 4 local schools in the area.
 Lucy helped to create strong links with Haymoor Junior School and became the Head of School at Haymoor in 2018.
 Having taught within the Poole area for the last 20 years, and watching each of the schools grow and develop, Lucy is passionate about TEACH Poole and feels honoured to have been part of its creation and journey to excellence.

-Kay Spratt - Standards and Scrutiny Lead
+Kay Spratt - Head of Curriculum and Standards

 Georgina Verrinder - SCITT Professional Co-ordinator